pyOpenSci/lessons/package-share-code/publish-share-code/cite-code.md

 ### Step 2. <i class="fa-solid fa-arrows-rotate"></i> Sync your GitHub repos

 Click the <kbd><i class="fa-solid fa-arrows-rotate"></i> Sync Now</kbd> button in the **<i class="fa-brands fa-github"></i> Get started** section of the page to update the displayed list of GitHub repos.
 The repos that Zenodo fetches are the ones that you have ownership of or write access to.

-The more repositories that you have access to, the longer the sync process will take.
-It’s normal for it to take a few minutes and maybe 5 minutes or more.
+The sync process will take longer if you have many access to many repositories.
+This might mean waiting a few minutes or more.

 :::{tip}
-If you have access to many GitHub repositories through both your own account and other organization accounts that you may have access too, the sync button may take a long time to run.
+If you have access to many GitHub repositories through both your own account and other organization accounts that you may have access to, the sync button may take a long time to run.
 It could take 5 minutes or more for someone with hundreds to thousands of repos).
 Be patient.
 :::

 ### Step 3. <i class="fa-solid fa-toggle-off"></i> Flip the switch <i class="fa-solid fa-toggle-on"></i>

 Once your repos are synced, you can "<i class="fa-solid fa-toggle-off"></i> flip the switch <i class="fa-solid fa-toggle-on"></i>" or turn on a connection between GitHub and Zenodo for your Python package.

 :::{figure} /images/zenodo/zenodo-flip-the-switch.png
 :alt: text

 :::